liamwalsh1980/Milestone-Project-3/README.md

 This website is for educational purposes only and created for my Code Institute Python and Data Centric Development Milestone Project (MS3)

-During this project i contracted Covid-19 and was ill.
+During this project I contracted Covid-19 and was ill.
 This slowered me down and stopped me from adding more to the project with a Film page with a link to more information of each film and a media clip trailer for each film.

 ____
 [Back to top ⇧](#filmzone)